Volorf/gen-ui-image/README.md

 1. Select `Canvas` and `Right Mouse Click` to call the context menu.
 2. Select `UI > Gen UI Image`.
 3. Enter your prompt and click `Generate`.

+> [!TIP]
+> If you try to send an empty prompt you will get a cute red panda eating an apple.

 ## How to save a generated image
 After an image is generated, you will see a `Save as Asset` button.
 Click and the image will be saved there `Assets/Volorf/Gen UI Image/Generated Images`.